javiergcas/javiergcas.github.io/_talks/nih_fmrisummer_2015_realtime.md

 ---

 {: .text-justify}
-Introductory talk to realtime fMRI and fMRI-based neurofeedback
+Introductory talk to realtime fMRI and fMRI-based neurofeedback.
+Here I describe what is realtime fMRI, the details of the realtime fMRI system that we have running at the NIH, and a series of studies that takes advantage of this unique technology.

 <img align="center" src="https://javiergcas.github.io/images/talks/nih_fmrisummer_2014_realtime.png" width="800 px" style="padding: 10px">